hasura/graphql-engine/docs/graphql/manual/how-it-works/index.rst

 Schema generation
 -----------------

-Hasura GraphQL engine automatically generates GraphQL schema components when you track a Postgres table/view in Hasura and create relationships between them.
+The Hasura GraphQL engine automatically generates GraphQL schema components when you track a Postgres table/view in Hasura and create relationships between them.

 Tables